mincrmatt12/pycommunicate/README.md

 ## examples plz

 Look in the docs/examples directory.
-Right now it's a little barren, but that _will_ change
+The tutorial one can be created by following the tutorial on the docs

 ## documentation?